lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

     target Python
 ```

-Note that for all LF statements, a final semicolon is optional, but if you are writing your code in Python, you may want to omit the final semicolon for uniformity.
+Note that for all LF statements, a final semicolon is optional.

 For options to the target specification, see [detailed documentation of the target options](/docs/handbook/target-declaration).